papir805/quality_health_analysis/README.md

 ### Claims Insights
 Coming Soon

-## Recommendations (<a href="./sql_queries/recommendations.sql" target="_blank">SQL Queries</a>)
+## Recommendations

 Based on the insights listed above, the company should consider the following recommendations:

 <ul>
             <li>
-                <i>Increase Budget Allocation for Cost-Efficient Campaigns</i>:
+                <i>Increase Budget Allocation for High Performing Campaigns</i>:
                 <ul>
                     <li>
-                        <b>Health For All had a low CPC and the lowest cost per signup, making it one of the most cost efficient campaigns</b>.
-Moreover, it had the highest CTR (36.1%) and the highest signup rate (8.2%); evidence that <b>these ads are highly effective at geting those who see them to click and subsequently sign up</b>.
-Unfortunately, the campaign suffered from low impressions (0.12 million), and those who don't see the ad won't sign up.
-This could be because Health For All only ran four ads whereas most other campaigns ran five or more, but it's also possible that they were positioned on marketing channels with low viewership.
+                        <b>Health For All was one of the best performing campaigns and its ads are highly effective at generating clicks and signups</b>.
+The campaign had the lowest cost per signup ($0.57), the highest CTR (36.1%), and the highest signup rate (8.2%).
+Unfortunately, those who don't see its ads won't sign up and the campaign suffered from low impressions (0.12 million).
                     </li>
                     <li>
-                        <b>In the future, the marketing team should consider increasing the budget for this campaign to run more ads and select channels that are likely to reach a larger audience.
-If done correctly, this could be the cheapest route to drive signups and create tremendous value</b>.
+                        <b>The marketing team should consider increasing the budget for this campaign.
+Run more ads and carefully select channels that are likely to reach larger audiences</b>.
                     </li>
                 </ul>
             </li>